eme64/blog/_posts/2026-03-23-VectorAPI-control-flow.md

 ```

 In our Vector API implementation, we now load a vector of input values,
-possibly going beyond the first occurance of "d".
+possibly going beyond the first occurence of "d".
-We get a mask that marks _all_ occurances of "d" (`compare`),
+We get a mask that marks _all_ occurences of "d" (`compare`),
 then check if we marked _any_ (`anyTrue`).
 If we marked none, do nothing.
-If we marked some, find the first occurance (`firstTrue`).
+If we marked some, find the first occurence (`firstTrue`).

 <img width="400" height="find visualized Vector API" alt="image" src="https://github.com/user-attachments/assets/fa8b41a0-91a9-4d99-af54-ee73172afcaa" />